Epeli Nailatikau: Anti-AIDS campaigner

-Personal life
+Personal life and death

 As a chief by birth through his paternal side via his maternal grandmother, who is the granddaughter of Ratu Seru Cakobau, Epeli Nailatikau has the title of Ratu.
 He is the second son of Ratu Edward Cakobau, who commanded the Fijian Battalion in World War II.
 He is also a great-great-grandson of Seru Epenisa Cakobau from his granddaughter Litia Cakobau, the first monarch to rule over a unified Fijian kingdom after conquering all the tribes of Fiji and uniting them under his leadership, and who ceded the Fiji Islands to the United Kingdom in 1874.
 In addition, he is a grandson of King George Tupou II of Tonga.
 His father is the product of issue between King George Tupou II and Litia Cakobau who was sent to Tonga as a trial bride to the King but this was later repudiated as they could not marry under the normal Tongan constitution.

 In 1981, he married Adi Koila Mara, the second daughter of modern Fiji's former prime minister and president Ratu Sir Kamisese Mara.
 Adi Koila has also been a politician; like her husband, she was a Member of Parliament, Cabinet minister, and Senator.
-They have two children: a son, Kamisese Vuna (named after Adi Koila's father), and a daughter, Litia Cakobau.
+They had two children: a son, Kamisese Vuna (named after Adi Koila's father), and a daughter, Litia Cakobau.

+Nailatikau died on 26 March 2026, at the age of 84.